 A pregnancy pillow is known by many names including; maternity pillow, bolster pillow and side sleeper pillow.
 Whatever you wish to call it; buying a pregnancy pillow can be one of the best things you do when pregnant.
 So I want to share with you the 8 best pregnancy pillows as recommended by mamas.

-From my own personal experience when pregnant, I often found getting a good night sleep was difficult.
+From my own personal experience when pregnant, At times, I often found getting a good night sleep was difficult.
 For many reasons out of my control, I felt like it was impossible to sleep through the night.
 When I experienced sleepless nights during my own pregnancy it impacted on how I functioned the next day.

 Maybe your backache is increasing.
 Pregnancy hormones are playing havoc on your entire body.
 Your suffering from one of the many common body changes and pregnancy symptoms that prevent you from getting a good night sleep.

 Any little bit of help you can get is well worth it.
 And this is where a pregnancy pillow can help.

 I want to share some tips for buying the best pillow for YOU!
 There are a lot of good pillows on the market, but they are not all the same.
 When buying a pillow there are some key points to know before you make that purchase.